 Employees across the world, in all manner of industries, are now working from home.
 This is true as much of big companies — Google, Facebook and Amazon have announced that their employees will work from home till the middle of next year — as small companies.
 Some companies have gone remote-first altogether: Shopify and Quora have said that they’ll work remotely henceforth, and not have permanent offices.

 All this means that millions of people, hitherto accustomed to working from offices, are now working from home.
 Intially, this had seemed like a welcome change — employees were saving the time they’d have normally spent on commutes, and were also able to work from the comfort of their homes.
 But as the pandemic drags on, some burn out has set in.
-Here are some ways to effectively work from home: there’s no telling how much longer you might have to do it.
+Here are some ways to effectively work from home and stay productive whatever happens: there’s no telling how much longer you might have to do it.

 1. Get yourself a nice workstation: While it might feel like a good idea to lounge on your bed and work, it’s not something you can do long-term.
 Make sure that your home office has a proper desk and a chair.
 Not any chair will do: make sure your chair is ergonomic, and supports your back.
 If possible, buy a proper work chair.
 It’s an investment that’ll keep paying off: not only will a proper set up help you be more productive, it’ll also help you remain healthy, and avoid the nagging back pains that can result from improper posture.